Search Metrics for Law Firm Marketing to Keep Your Eye On

 Optimize It or Disavow It?

-In marketing for the legal sector, there’s a right way and a wrong way.
+In law firm marketing for the legal sector, there’s a right way and a wrong way.
 The wrong way could get your website flagged as “spammy” causing you to face penalties with the search engines.
 In fact, it’s possible for your Google My Business listing to get flagged as spammy and with everything that’s going on right now, it could take around 45 days for your account to be unsuspended.
 It is 100% worth it to do things right the first time.

 After a law firm has been burned by a marketing agency who charged a fortune but delivered very little, it can be difficult to show them that there is value in marketing – when done correctly.
 Steve had this to say: